Salmon Habitat Monitoring Program

-- Water Quality in Wassataquoik Stream (February 2019)
+- Water Quality in Wassataquoik Stream (PDF) (February 2019)

 - Acid mitigation and fisheries restoration in Eastern Maine:

-- Impact of Katahdin Iron Works on Water Quality (June 2010)
+- Impact of Katahdin Iron Works on Water Quality (PDF) (June 2010)

-- Penjajawoc Stream Baseline Water Quality (June 2010).
+- Penjajawoc Stream Baseline Water Quality (PDF) (June 2010).
 Summary of first two years of volunteer monitoring.

-- Water Chemistry of the Narraguagus River (November 2008).
+- Water Chemistry of the Narraguagus River (PDF) (November 2008).
 Review of all available data.

 Salmon data are housed in DEP's central database, the Environmental and Geographic Analysis Database (EGAD).
-Salmon habitat is cataloged in the Maine Atlantic Salmon Atlas and in the Maine Stream Habitat Viewer.
+Salmon habitat is cataloged in the Maine Stream Habitat Viewer.
 Stream temperature data can be accessed in SHEDS.